adrielklein/deduplicater/README.md

 The program converts the JSON file to an array of `Record` objects .
 The array is sorted by date, and if those are equal then by order in the file.

-1. `idToIndexes`: maps the `id` field to a list of records with that id
+1. `idToRecords`: maps the `id` field to a list of records with that id
-2. `emailToIndexes`: maps the `email` field a list of records with that email
+2. `emailToRecords`: maps the `email` field a list of records with that email

 The largest record in the array is added to a `uniqueRecords` list and marked as visited.
 All duplicates of the record are then looked up in the hash tables and marked as visited as well.